raidancampbell/golang-pprof-talk/30m/30m-speed-pprof.md

 ---

-# golang profiling
+# Ground rules
-If you leave with anything today: It's just stacktraces.
+ - profiling is just stacktraces.
+ - listed implementation details are for reference. don't worry about them.

 ---
 ## what is it?

-Profiling is Golang's way of measuring its runtime.
-It does this by sampling goroutine callstacks at predefined triggers.
+Profiling is Golang's way of measuring its runtime, It does this by sampling goroutine callstacks at predefined triggers. for example:
-For example, a CPU profile captures callstacks of running goroutines every 10ms.
+ - the CPU profile captures callstacks of running goroutines every 10ms.
-The heap profile captures the callstack of the allocating goroutine every 512KB.
+ - the heap profile captures the callstack of the allocating goroutine every 512KB.

 ---
 ## what can it do?

  - Profiling lets you look at the running system and see the interaction between the program and itself, and the program its environment.
- - Profiling pierces through the abstraction of libraries
+ - Profiling pierces through the abstraction of libraries.
  - It gives you X-ray vision.

 ---